syarlag31/Tables/README.md

-## 🔥 Tables - Social Media Web Application 🔥
+## 🔥 Tables - Social Media Web Application 🔥 - 🔗[Live Link](https://tables.sathwikyarlagadda.com)

 Welcome to Tables!
 Dive into the code to find a fully functional social platform made with Flask and enhanced by YOLOS object detection.
 Users can create posts, comment, upvote/downvote, and so much more.
-But beware - the platform has a fun twist with its content management system!
+But beware - the platform has a twist with its content management system!

 ### 🌐 Routes Overview: